mingfengwuye/facenet/README.md

 ## Performance
 The accuracy on LFW for the model [20170512-110547](https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk) is 0.992+-0.003.
 A description of how to run the test can be found on the page [Validate on LFW](https://github.com/davidsandberg/facenet/wiki/Validate-on-lfw).

+# Camera example
+See the camera-example.py in src folder